 An equivalent power system is a power system model of smaller dimension than the original system that approximates the behavior of the original system reasonably well.
-In reality, most power system models are actually an "equivalent" of a much larger interconnected network.
-When performing power system studies, it is often desirable to reduce the size of the system model even further so that they may be solved more quickly.
+In reality, most pow er system models are actually an "equivalent" of a much larger interconnected network.
+When performing power system studies, it may be desirable to reduce the size of the system model even further so that it may be solved more quickly.
 You can build power system equivalents in Simulator using the Equivalencing Display.
 The following paragraphs provides some details on this process.